Mesele9/hotel_inventory_system/README.md

 5. Access the application in your web browser at `http://localhost:5000`.

+## License

+This project is licensed under MIT License.

 ## Contact

 For any inquiries or further information, please contact [Mesele Assefa] at [getmesy@gmail.com].